nettrom/SDoC-Baseline-Metrics-Redux/T186575/README.md

 ### The proportion of files deleted within a month after uploaded.
 How does this deletion rate look like over time?

-I aslo reviewed the proportion of files deleted within a month (28 days) after upload date, querying both the image and file archive tables to obtain all uploads each month (both deleted and not deleted before 2018-02-01).
-The average proportion of all uploaded files per month deleted within 28 days after upload is about 0.03% each month.
-The highest proportion of deletions within a month occurred in December 2013 (1.1%).
-Between January 2014 to January 2018, there has been a decrease in the  proportion of deletions within a month after upload.
+I aslo reviewed the proportion of uploaded files deleted within a month (28 days) after upload date, querying both the image and file archive tables to obtain all uploads each month (both deleted and not deleted before 2018-02-01).
+An average of 13.3% of all uploaded files per month are deleted within 28 days after upload.
+The highest proportion of deletions within a month occurred in Novomber 2004 (41.38).
+From about 2013 to 2018, there has been an overall decrease in the proportion of deletions within a month after upload.